About

 Coaching with a purpose

-My life was transformed by transforming my unconscious mapping.
+By crafting an empowering story and identity for my life, I turned it around.
 The fundamental forces that drive our behaviour are based on the core values and beliefs that we hold on the unconscious level, and all of history’s most successful people were driven by an unshakeable sense of self-belief.
 Muhammad Ali once said; “it’s lack of faith that makes people afraid of meeting challenges, and I believed in myself”.
 Want to get from a to b in your life, but feel stuck?
 Here’s the secret; all the barriers are psychological.
-All you need to do is to turn the “I can’t” into the “I can”, by first redesigning your unconscous mind.
+All you need to do is to turn the “I can’t” into the “I can”, by reframing your stories.

 Will you continue to be cursed by your story of inferiority, or will you transform it into one which will compel you to make a positive and lasting impact on the world?
-With the right mindset, everything that ever happened or that will ever happen to you is positive, so surround yourself with positivity.
 The motivational speaker Jim Rohn once said; “stand guard at the door of your mind”, so aim to rid yourself of whatever negativity you may encounter.
-Addiction (which includes watching tv, junk food, and toxic friendships) is fundamentally caused by negativity, and the lack of an compelling identity and narrative for your life.
+If you lack a compelling narrative for your life, you will struggle to overcome your addictions.

 Life is like riding a bicycle; if you stop pedalling, you fall off